scicloj/scicloj.github.io/content/en/docs/community/groups/jointprob/index.md

 It is never too late to join.
 We will help you to catch up.

 To join the community and receive updates, please [write to us](./#contact).
-It'd be nice to mention your name, and as much as you wish, tell a bit about your background and interests.
+It would be nice to mention your name, and as much as you wish, tell a bit about your background and interests.

 There is no need to do that if you have already received emails about this community, if you have responded to our survey, or if you have registered to the initial brainstorming meeting.